wlads/reefpoints/_posts/2013-05-09-tildes-ember-training.md

 controllers, we covered
 [computed properties](http://emberjs.com/guides/object-model/computed-properties/).
-[Views](http://emberjs.com/guides/views/) followed computed properties, then we wrapted up the day with creating custom controls with Ember and Handlebars.
+[Views](http://emberjs.com/guides/views/) followed computed properties, then we wrapped up the day with creating custom controls with Ember and Handlebars.

 ### Day 3